 Use Metro's Find a Recycler web site to find where to recycle items not accepted in the curbside recycling program and organizations that take materials for reuse.
-You can also contact Metro Recycling Assistance at 503-234-3000 or by email at firstname.lastname@example.org.
+If you have a specific question about recycling, hazardous waste disposal or waste prevention you can use this link to email a Metro recycling expert or call Metro at 503-234-3000.

 Far West Fibers in Lake Oswego (341 Foothills Road) takes many materials for recycling; check materials accepted through Metro Recycling or call Far West Fibers directly at 503-200-5411.
 Download a printable list of recycling, reuse, and waste prevention links below.

 Block foam, aka Styrofoam™, and very clean foam food containers can now be recycled at Far West Fibers in Beaverton and SE Portland.
-Learn more at www.farwestfibers.com or call Far West Fibers at 503-643-9944.
-As there are now more convenient locations to recycle foam, the City will no longer host a winter block foam recycling event.
+Learn more here or call Far West Fibers at 503-643-9944.

 Hazardous and Bulky Waste Disposal

 Hazardous waste, including computers and other e-waste, should not be disposed of in your trash.
-Click here for information on where to take hazardous waste.
+Metro has extensive information on what constitutes hazardous waste and how to dispose of it correctly.
 To safely dispose of e-waste, up to seven computers, monitors, laptops and televisions can be recycled for free through Oregon E-Cycles.